-Okay, I’ll admit it, I don’t…well, at least not the ingredients.
-But, seeing that it’s Girl Scout cookie time of year, I thought it would be fun to try to bake one of most popular ones since I found a great recipe from nourishingourchildren.com.
+Okay, well I’ll admit it, I don’t…well, at least not the ingredients anyway.
+But, seeing that it’s Girl Scout cookie time of year, I thought it would be fun to try to bake one of most popular ones.
 Anyway, yesterday, Alice and I decide to bake a healthier version of Thin Mints, minus the hydrogenated fats, refined sugar, and gluten, and I have to say, as I’m looking at the pictures for this post, my mouth is literally watering.
-I hid them in the freezer, but I have a feeling, they aren’t as safe in there as I thought they might be.
-Hmmm.
+I hid them in the freezer, but I think they might be even more dangerous there!

 Okay, here is what you need for the cookie: